Louisiana Department of Environmental Quality: History

-The Stream Control Commission from 1940-1979 was the first regulatory commission dealing with water in Louisiana.
+The Stream Control Commission from 1940 to 1979 was the first regulatory commission dealing with water in Louisiana.
 Typed transcripts for each SCC meeting during the 1970s exist in the archives of the DEQ.The transcripts list each facility discussed at the meeting.
 "In most cases, the regulations are contained within the proceedings themselves."

 The DEQ publishes annual reports since 2016.